-As of 1 February 2016 the authority is not yet fully operational.
-The government is yet to appoint the president and the members of the board, although recent statements from Mozambican officials suggest that these appointments will take place in the coming months.
+As of 21 November 2017 the authority is not yet fully operational, as the government is yet to appoint the president and the members of the board.

 Jurisdiction

 What is the test for determining whether a vertical restraint will be subject to antitrust law in your jurisdiction?
 Has the law in your jurisdiction regarding vertical restraints been applied extraterritorially?
 Has it been applied in a pure internet context and if so what factors were deemed relevant when considering jurisdiction?